-- Verify and/or update mapped locations and types of structures as required - Communicate with community members and answer questions - Conduct PR activities including radio announcements and social media promotion - Review and certify field staff hours and mileage as necessary as well as survey submissions - Participate in daily meetings (in person or via phone) with field staff and survey coordinators to address issues raised in their reports and to check on their progress - Conduct follow-up visits and verification of data - Regular awarding of raffle prizes and distribution of incentives for survey completion
+- 。 Verify and/or update mapped locations and types of structures as required - 。 Communicate with community members and answer questions - 。 Conduct PR activities including radio announcements and social media promotion - Review and certify field staff hours and mileage as necessary as well as survey submissions - 。 Participate in daily meetings (in person or via phone) with field staff and survey coordinators to address issues raised in their reports and to check on their progress - Conduct follow-up visits and verification of data - Regular awarding of raffle prizes and distribution of incentives for survey completion

+Consider critical qualities, such as social skills and interest in meeting and talking to other people $\frac{1}{2} \left( \frac{1}{2} \right) = \frac{1}{2} \left( \frac{1}{2} \right) \left( \frac{$

+Determine if specific language skills, valid driver's license, access to a working vehicle, and passage of a background and drug test will be required (or desired)

+Overview of role

+- verview of role:

-Field Staff Consider critical qualities, such as social skills and interest in meeting and talking to other people Determine if specific language skills, valid driver's license, access to a working vehicle, and passage of a background and drug test will be required (or desired) Overview of role: • Outreach and follow-up at sampled housing units to achieve highest possible survey response rate, including extensive use of in-person, email, phone and other contact methods.
-This includes physical drop-off of door hanger or other survey materials to all households in the survey sample. • Efficient planning and completion of assigned fieldwork; including review and verification of mapped locations, staggering of times and days of visits, and batching of proximate cases • Public relations - in-person, electronic & phone methods, and radio & social media promotion • Front-line customer service, including answering community/tribal member questions
+Outreach and follow-up at sampled housing units to achieve highest possible survey response rate, including extensive use of in-person, email, phone and other contact methods.
+This includes physical drop-off of door hanger or other survey materials to all households in the survey sample.

+Efficient planning and completing of assigned fieldwork; including review and verification of the strength of the same days of visits, and batching of proximate cases public relations in-person, electronic & phone methods, and radio & social media promotion

+Front-line customer service, including answering community/tribal member questions